Computing vector partition functions: The algebraic expressions for the vector partition function do not depend on the distance from the walls

 where $\bm\delta$ runs over a set of finitely many vectors.
 However, in our introduction, we were speaking of quasipolynomial chambers with walls passing through the origin, which implies formulas with coefficients of the form

 In this section, we will resolve this ``discrepancy'' by proving that our final formula for the vector partition function does not change values when we simultaneously replace all coefficients of the form \eqref{eq:iotaLambdaPlusForm} with coefficients of the form \eqref{eq:iotaLambdaForm}.
-We note that by Remark \ref{remark:noTau}(b), replacing \eqref{eq:iotaLambdaPlusForm} by \eqref{eq:iotaLambdaForm} is not allowed for an individual summand, however by the claim of the present section, the simultaneous replacement is allowed.
+We note that by Remark \ref{remark:noTau}(b), replacing \eqref{eq:iotaLambdaPlusForm} by \eqref{eq:iotaLambdaForm} does change the values of individual summands, however by the claim of the present section, the simultaneous replacement of all summands keeps the total sum unchanged.
 More precisely, we aim to show the following theorem.

 \begin{theorem} ~ Let $\bm \alpha_1, \dots, \bm \alpha_s$ be vectors with non-negative coordinates that span the entire space. \begin{itemize} \item[(a)] There exist:

 \begin{itemize} \item a lattice $\Lambda$ (see \eqref{eq:latticeDefinition}) \item a collection of finitely many pointed polyhedral cones $\mathcal I=\{ D_1, \dots, D_N\}$ (see \eqref{eq:coneDefinition}) \item finitely many integer-coordinate vectors $\bm\delta_1, \dots,\bm \delta_m$ \item finitely many polynomials $ Q_{i,j}$ indexed by the $\bm\delta_i$'s and the $D_i$'s \end{itemize} such that